resource11/SillySpeedMe-Frontend/README.md

 * As of yet, I have not been successful in dynamically updating the content state of the viewport when a user favorites, unfavorites, or deletes a bike without refreshing the browser.
 I need to work on some more jQuery event handlers to make that functionality happen.

 ##Final Thoughts
-* In general, I think this is a great second project for showing how we can leverage our knowledge to creat full-stack applications!
+* In general, I think this is a great second project for showing how we can leverage our knowledge to create full-stack applications!
 Ready for more...

 [License](LICENSE)
 ------------------